gaurav1780/comp1010practicalClassMaterial/week 07 - recursion 2/practicalRecursion2.md

 ## Week 7 submission

 You should be working with Stages 2, 3 and 4 of package `practicePackage.recursion.attempts`.
 If you solved some functions from Stage 2 for week 6 submission, excellent, you can re-use the same!
+Tail-optimize your code to gain better understanding (even though Java doesn't facilitate it yet).

 Each function is worth 5 marks.
 To clear the hurdle for week 7, you must pass tests for,